Free to taste the most sulphurous of condiments: Billom's garlic

 The Garlic Fair, at the beginning of August, inaugurates each year the launch of the new harvest.
 Too petrified at the thought of having bad breath?
 Then chew parsley, mint or coffee beans.
 Or keep in mind that all the guests ate the same dish.
 That your immune defenses are better than the neighbor.
 Or that you are single anyway.

-1/ Preparation of the garlic paste
+• Preparing the garlic paste :

 Chop the garlic heads.
 Bring the whole garlic cloves to a boil in ½ of the milk and ½ of the water.
 Cook gently for 10 minutes.
 Drain the water then remove the skin from the pods by pinching it with your fingertips.

-2/Brown Billom's pink garlic paste in olive oil, taking care not to burn it.
+• Brown the Billom pink garlic paste in olive oil, taking care not to burn it.

-5/ Put back on the heat and simmer for a few minutes.
+• Return to the heat and simmer for a few minutes.
 Serve with garlic croutons.